China faces omicron test weeks ahead of Beijing Olympics

-TAIPEI, Taiwan (AP) — Most access to a major city adjacent to Beijing was suspended Thursday as the government tried to contain an outbreak of the coronavirus’s easily transmitted omicron variant ahead of next month’s Winter Olympics in the Chinese capital.
+TAIPEI, Taiwan (AP) — Most access to a major city adjacent to Beijing was suspended Thursday as China tried to contain an outbreak of the highly contagious omicron variant, which poses a test to its “zero-tolerance” COVID-19 policy and its ability to successfully host the Winter Olympics.

-Tianjin, a port and manufacturing center with 14 million people, is one of a half-dozen cities where the government is imposing lockdowns and other restrictions in response to outbreaks.
+Tianjin, a port and manufacturing center with 14 million people, is one of a half-dozen cities where the government is imposing lockdowns and other restrictions as part of a policy that aims to track down every virus case.
+But the outbreak in a city so close to the Olympic host is particularly worrying.

-With the success of the Games and China’s national dignity at stake, Beijing is doubling down on a “zero-tolerance” policy that has more than 20 million people under lockdown in Xi’an in the west and other cities.
-Some are barred from leaving their homes.
+Throughout the pandemic, authorities have been especially protective of Beijing since it is the seat of government and home to senior politicians.
+With the Games opening there in just over three weeks and China’s national pride on the line, the stakes are even higher now.

 On Thursday, Tianjin suspended train, taxi, bus and ride-hailing services to other cities.
-Airline flights and high-speed train services were suspended earlier and highways closed.
+Flights and high-speed train services were canceled earlier and highways closed.
 People leaving the city were required to present negative virus tests and receive special permission.

-Trucks carrying food and medical will be allowed in but drivers were told to wear masks and take other steps to avoid transmitting the virus, according to a city government notice.

-Automaker Volkswagen AG said it shut down two factories in Tianjin on Monday and employees have been tested twice.
-“We hope to resume production very soon,” it said in a statement.
+Elsewhere, more than 20 million people under lockdown in China, including in the western city of Xi’an.
+Some are barred from leaving their homes.

-That started with the then-unprecedented step of sealing off 11 million people in the central city Wuhan, where the virus was first detected, and other parts of surrounding Hubei province.
+That’s all part of the sweeping restrictions on movement China has repeatedly imposed since early 2020.
+It started with the then-unprecedented step of sealing off 11 million people in the central city Wuhan, where the virus was first detected, and other parts of surrounding Hubei province.

-The government also has prohibited most foreign travelers from coming into China and uses digital surveillance to track members of the public.

-The measures have kept the virus from spreading into a full-fledged national outbreak so far.
-The country’s vaccination rate now tops 85%.
+Along with mass testing and digital surveillance of people’s movements, those measures have kept the virus from spreading into a full-fledged national outbreak so far.
+The country’s vaccination rate now also tops 85%.

-The task has become more critical as support staff for the Olympics arrive ahead of the Feb.
-4 start of the Games.
+Other countries that tried a similar zero-tolerance approach have abandoned it, deciding instead to try to live with the virus, while mitigating its worst effects.

+China persists, but may find the strategy increasingly difficult since the omicron variant is more contagious than previous versions of the virus and is better at evading vaccines.
+That challenge comes just as China is welcoming thousands of people from abroad for the Olympics, which start Feb.
+4.

 “I think it truly is a critical juncture for China.
 Can it stave off omicron?” said Dali Yang, a Chinese politics expert at the University of Chicago.